joinnetwork2024/multi-cloud-secure-tf/readme.md

     ```

-Adding Rego policies is a great step!
-It elevates your project from just "Infrastructure as Code" to "Policy as Code."
-This allows you to automatically audit your Terraform plans for security violations before they are ever deployed.

-Here is the updated section for your README.md that specifically documents the new Rego policy integration.

 🛡️ Policy as Code (OPA / Rego)
 This environment uses Open Policy Agent (OPA) to enforce security guardrails.
 The policies are written in Rego and are located in the policies/rego directory.